TheoKondak/CRUD-app/README.md

 ### Known Issues

+- The Table html element is not ideal for responsive design, so the smartphone screen could use some better UI/UX.
+One solution could be to recreate the table in either css grid or flex.

+### Fixed Issues

 - Body Textarea is a bit laggy.
 Here is a resource [talking about it](https://dev.to/kevinkh89/how-to-solve-input-delay-lagging-in-react-j2o)

-### Fixed Issues

 - As of now Reset/Save post etc are not working properly.
 Issue happened at [415920f52eff64a755ce24f88b42d7dba4b4302b](https://github.com/TheoKondak/CRUD-app/tree/415920f52eff64a755ce24f88b42d7dba4b4302b)

 ## Resources